AhnafISO/ValiantV.github.io/README.md

 ---

 ## Profile
-Aspiring cybersecurity professional with hands-on experience in incident response, malware analysis, and network forensics.
-Skilled in using tools like Wireshark, Metasploit, and SIEM platforms to identify vulnerabilities and secure network environments.
-Passionate about blue team operations and dedicated to safeguarding digital assets through proactive threat detection and mitigation.
-Eager to leverage practical training from labs, internships, and certifications to contribute as a SOC Analyst.
-Equipped with strong analytical thinking, problem-solving skills, and a collaborative mindset.
+Cybersecurity undergraduate with hands-on experience in network defence, vulnerability assessment, and SOC operations.
+Skilled in using SIEM and IDS tools such as Wazuh, Snort, and pfSense for detection and monitoring.
+Demonstrated analytical and technical skills through cybersecurity simulations, competitions, and lab environments, with growing knowledge of enterprise security principles.
 ---

 ## Education

+**MSc Information Security - Expected 2027**
+University College London (UCL)

+**BSc Applied Computing – First Class Honours** University of Wales Trinity Saint David

-**University of Wales Trinity Saint David**
+**CertHE Computing Skills for the Workplace – Distinction** University of Wales Trinity Saint David
-**Bachelor of Applied Computing (BSc)**
-_Feb 2023 – Feb 2026 (Expected)_

 ---

 ## Certifications & Training
+- **AWS Certified Cloud Practioner**
 - **ISC2:** Certified in Cybersecurity
 - **Microsoft Security Fundamentals (MTA: Security Fundamentals)**
 - **CompTIA Cysa+** (In progress)